rhettg/BlueOx/README.md

     ziggyd --collect="*:3514" --log-path=/var/log/ziggy/

 Logs are stored in BSON format, so you'll need some tooling for doing log analysis.
 This is easily done with the tool `ziggyview`.

 For example:

     cat /var/log/ziggy/request.120310.bson | ziggyview

-    ziggyview --log-path=/var/log/ziggy request --start-date=20120313 --end-date=20120315
+    ziggyview --log-path=/var/log/ziggy --type-name="request" --start-date=20120313 --end-date=20120315

 Where `request` is the channel you want to examine.

 You can also connect to `ziggyd` and get a live streaming of log data:

-    ziggyview -H localhost:3513 request
+    ziggyview -H localhost:3513 --type-name="request*"

+Note the use of '*' to indicate a prefix query for the type filter.
+This will return all events with a type that begins with 'request'

 ### A Note About Ports